-These policies provide coverage for the most common risks actuaries face.
+These insurance policies cover the most common risks of actuarial work.

 This policy covers basic risks, such as customer injuries and other accidents at your actuarial business.
 Bundle with property insurance for savings in a business owner’s policy.

 This policy, also called errors and omissions insurance or E&O, can help cover legal expenses when an actuary is sued for late, inaccurate, or unsatisfactory work.

 A business owner’s policy bundles commercial property insurance and general liability coverage.
 A BOP is one of the most cost-effective insurance policies for actuarial consultants.